Raptors in Our Backyard: The Biodiversity of New Jersey’s Wetlands

 This progress is one of the many reasons why we are proud to partner with Riverkeeper as neighbors in their efforts to clean up our shared backyard.

 Since 2014 several hundreds of Samsung Ridgefield Park employees have thrown on mud boots, grabbed waste pickers, and paddled alongside Riverkeeper to do our part to help clean up the Hackensack River, and protect our special ecosystems among the reeds.
-Our continued support led Hackensack Riverkeeper to honor Samsung with its 2018 Corporate Environmental Stewardship Award.
+Our continued support led Hackensack Riverkeeper to honor Samsung with its 2018 Corporate Environmental Stewardship Award and in December 2021, Samsung Electronics America was recognized as a Northern Harrier level sponsor.

 Our friendship is one that, for Samsung, couldn’t make more sense.